The Elephant of Complex Systems Change

 Okay.
 This is a tougher question to answer, in part because I’m not you and in part because it’s like trying to describe a whole elephant all at once.
 In our approach to systems change, a number seemingly disparate disciplines come together and each performs a useful function, so it’s hard to take them apart.
 To answer the question of what one should learn to do this work, should I focus on design thinking, systems thinking, Agile, Lean, or maybe (the thing I use the most but that most people have never heard of) Gestalt Facilitation?
 I can’t talk about all of them at once but none of them alone will answer the question.

 I hope the latter is not the case—and that people do see how these thing work together, but I did wonder if I was taking a worthwhile chance with this article.
 For people wanting to do this work (and we actively support more people in doing this work!), I do not want this article to be overwhelming.
-I especially do not want anyone to conclude that, “I can’t study or learn all that stuff, so I won’t be successful in this work” … because that’s just not true.
+I especially do not want anyone to conclude that, “I can’t study or learn all that stuff, so I won’t be successful in this work”… because that’s just not true.

 One benefit of CoCreative's experience in drawing from across these fields is that we have taken some of the best concepts and tools from them (those we use most often) and pulled them together into an approach and training program that conveys the key elements of each more simply and practically than they tend to appear in their native contexts.
-For example, the typical methods used in systems thinking are complex and, we think, largely impractical with diverse groups, so we’ve developed and captured ways of mapping systems that are practical and that nearly anyone can do (and you can find these on the Our Tools page).
+For example, the typical methods used in systems thinking are complex and, we think, largely impractical with diverse groups, so we’ve developed and captured ways of mapping systems that are practical and that nearly anyone can do (and you can find these on our Tools page).

 We also provide tools and insights from these fields in our coaching and consulting work so our clients typically learn them at a time and at a stage of work when they are relevant and their value is immediately apparent.
 In other words, you don’t need to learn all the bits and pieces of the fields below—and you likely won’t, but you can be successful anyway with the right support.